What Are Saxenda’s Side Effects? Let’s explore the most common side effects and withdrawal symptoms during a medical weight loss medication program.

 Diseases such as obesity can require a long-term plan of care.
 There is no set time limit for the use of Saxenda and it can be used long-term.

-The doctor supervising your weight loss journey will tailor a plan for the usage of Saxenda.
-Depending on the circumstances, the doctor may recommend the continued use of Saxenda into a maintenance phase or may advise the discontinuation of the medication.
+Regardless, the doctor supervising your weight loss journey will tailor a plan for the usage of Saxenda.
+However, depending on the circumstances, the doctor may recommend the continued use of Saxenda into a maintenance phase or may advise the discontinuation of the medication.

 4. Can Saxenda Cause Depression?